-According to a February 2010 study out of Princeton University, rats with access to HFCS gained significantly more weight than those with access to table sugar, despite consuming the same amount of calories.
+According to a February 2010 study out of Princeton University, rats with access to high-fructose corn syrup gained significantly more weight than those with access to table sugar, despite consuming the same amount of calories.

-The same study also found that long-term consumption of HFCS led to abnormal increases in body fat, especially abdominal fat, and an increase in triglycerides, or fats that circulate in the blood stream.
+The same study also found that long-term consumption of high-fructose corn syrup led to abnormal increases in body fat, especially abdominal fat, and an increase in triglycerides, or fats that circulate in the bloodstream.

-Studies also suggest the ingredient is harmful to the liver.
+Studies suggest the high-fructose corn syrup is harmful to the liver.